nabla-containers/nabla-linux/README.md

-This is an experimental type of Virtual Machine which does not use a hypervisor (no monitor, no emulation, no HW virtualization).
-A "VM" runs multiple processes on the same addresses space as a single user level process.
-The kernel runs in user space and it's sandboxed using seccomp.
-It's based on User-Mode-Linux (UML) and no-MMU.
+This is an experimental type of Linux Virtual Machine which does not use a hypervisor (no monitor, no emulation, no HW virtualization).
+Each one of these "VM" runs multiple processes on the same address-space as a single userlevel process.
+The "VM" kernel runs in userspace and it's sandboxed using seccomp.
+It's based on User-Mode-Linux (UML) and the no-MMU configuration.

 # Try it with this one-liner